needle-mirror/com.unity.rendering.hybrid/Documentation~/index.md

 ### Runtime functionality

-Hybrid Renderer renders all entities having the following DOTS components: LocalToWorld, RenderMesh and RenderBounds.
-Other components required for rendering are automatically added at runtime.
+At runtime, Hybrid Renderer processes all entities that have the following DOTS components: LocalToWorld, RenderMesh and RenderBounds.
+It automatically adds other components required for rendering to these entities.
+These processed entities are added to batches, and batches are rendered using existing Unity rendering architecture.

-To add entities to your scene at runtime, it's recommended to instantiate prefabs rather than creating new entities from scratch.
-Prefabs are already converted to optimal data layout during DOTS conversion, and result in improved performance.
+To add entities to your Scene at runtime, it is better to instantiate Prefabs rather than to create new entities from scratch.
+Prefabs are already converted to optimal data layout during DOTS conversion, which results in improved performance.

 ### The GameObject conversion system

 This package includes GameObject conversion systems that convert various GameObjects into equivalent DOTS entities.

-To convert your GameObjects to DOTS entities, put them in a subscene or add ConvertToEntity component on them.
-Subscenes are preferable to ConvertToEntity, as the conversion can be done in the editor and stored to disk.
-This makes scene loading much faster compared to ConvertToEntity and saves memory at startup.
+To convert your GameObjects to DOTS entities, you can either put them into a SubScene or add ConvertToEntity component on them.
+SubScenes are converted in the Unity Editor and stored to disk.
+ConvertToEntity results in runtime conversion.
+Conversion in Unity Editor results in significantly better scene loading performance.

 **Conversion process:**

-* [MeshRenderer](https://docs.unity3d.com/Manual/class-MeshRenderer.html) and [MeshFilter](https://docs.unity3d.com/Manual/class-MeshFilter.html) components on a GameObject convert into a DOTS RenderMesh component on the entity.
-Various other components can also be added depending on the scriptable render pipeline used.
+* The conversion system converts [MeshRenderer](https://docs.unity3d.com/Manual/class-MeshRenderer.html) and [MeshFilter](https://docs.unity3d.com/Manual/class-MeshFilter.html) components into a DOTS RenderMesh component on the entity.
+Depending on the render pipeline your Project uses, the conversion system might also add other rendering-related components.
-* [LODGroup](https://docs.unity3d.com/Manual/class-LODGroup.html) components in GameObject hierarchies convert to DOTS MeshLODGroupComponents.
-Each entity referred by the LODGroup component receives a DOTS MeshLODComponent.
+* The conversion system converts [LODGroup](https://docs.unity3d.com/Manual/class-LODGroup.html) components in GameObject hierarchies to DOTS MeshLODGroupComponents.
+Each entity referred by the LODGroup component has a DOTS MeshLODComponent.
-* Transform of the GameObject converts into DOTS LocalToWorld component on the entity.
-Depending on the Transform's properties, the conversion can also add DOTS Translation, Rotation, and NonUniformScale components.
+* The conversion system converts the Transform of each GameObject into a DOTS LocalToWorld component on the entity.
+Depending on the Transform's properties, the conversion system might also add DOTS Translation, Rotation, and NonUniformScale components.

 <a name="v1"></a>

 ## Hybrid Renderer V1

 Hybrid Renderer V1 is the existing DOTS hybrid rendering technology introduced in the Megacity project and released in 2019.1.
 It supports a very limited feature set.
+It is no longer in active development.

 **Features not supported:**
 * Motion blur (motion vectors missing)